 - A quiet area

 The seasonal Cades Cove Campground Store is certainly an amenity, while the parking area seems more like a necessity than an amenity.

 You’ve got historic buildings, fire rings, bike rentals, full-service grocery stores, a dump station and a nearby horse stable which is not related to the dump station but sounds like it could be.
 The horse stable usually offers hayrides and carriage rides between March and October.

-And bear-proof dumpsters which also proved to be my cousin Danielle-proof on a recent trip to the nearby picnic area.
+And there are also bear-proof dumpsters, which also proved to be my cousin Danielle-proof on a recent trip to the nearby picnic area.

 The best day for biking is probably going to be during vehicle-free days on the Loop during the summertime – which usually falls on Wednesdays between May and September each year.

 What are the best campsites at Cades Cove?